 In simple words, file systems help in organizing files and determining the type of devices supported.

 FAT32 (File Allocation Table) is the oldest among the three file systems and has the most widely supported file system with a maximum size tolerance of 4GB.
 Microsoft developed it in the building of first-generation hard drives.

 NTFS is the modern file system used by Windows as a default for its system drives.
-In terms of security, NTFS is the most secure when compared to others with other features that are important for an operating system drive.
+In terms of security, NTFS is the most secure compared to others with other important features for an operating system drive.

 However, the only problem is that NTFS is only compatible with all Windows versions from XP to 10.
 It is not compatible with other operating systems like macOS.
 Mac Operating System can only read NTFS files but cannot write on them.

-An SDXC card is a storage device having a capacity of 64Gb works using the exFAT file system on Windows.
+An SDXC card is a storage device with 64Gb works using the exFAT file system on Windows.
 Since some devices do not support exFAT, it is important to change the file system to FAT32.
 Because of the operation of Windows, it is hard to format SDXC to FAT32, whether it is a memory card or a USB flash drive.
-However, there are three methods you can try on Windows that people do not know
+However, there are three methods you can try on Windows that people do not know.

 Note: Before you format the SDXC to FAT32, make sure you back up your files.
 Otherwise, the files may be lost.

 Formatting your SDXC card on Windows need not be as stressful or impossible as you think.
-In the process of formatting, it is better to try the inbuilt functions on the Windows operating system.
-Using the Windows disk management is one way to format SDXC to FAT32
+In formatting, it is better to try the inbuilt functions on the Windows operating system.
+Using Windows disk management is one way to format SDXC to FAT32

 Step 5.
 Select the SDXC card and Click on "Format."